wichtounet/wichtounet.github.io/posts/2015/06/continuous-performance-management-with-cpm-for-cpp.rst

             );
     }

-You can also set different warmup and repeat values for each section by using :code:`CPM_SECTION_O`:
+You can also set different warmup and repeat values for each section by using `CPM_SECTION_O`:

 .. code:: cpp